 What do you need: you and your toddler

-How to play: This simple play ideas for 15 month old requires no preparation at all.
+How to play: This simple play idea for a 15-month-old requires no preparation at all.
 Your little one will have a lot of fun!
 Play ‘chase’ with your toddler around the house, in a garden, or any area that is safe to play.
 Keep your chase in lines with the running skills of your little one.
 Have fun!

 Skills developed: Physical and Imaginary skills